Yes. Wind is our friend. The dog team uses the wind to their advantage.

 Yes, in-fact dogs are capable of detecting parts per trillion (ppt) making them an ideal choice for leak detection.
 Most leak detection technologies today detect parts per million (ppm).

 Every job has a minimum of 2 dogs.
-More dogs can be added depending on the size of the job.
+More dogs can be added depending on the size and scope of the job.

 Yes, Contact Richard Eckles directly for further details at; Richard@pipedogs.com